adfinis/adsy-trainings/susecap-workshop/9001_introduction/modul_introduction_9001.md

 ## How to install it?

 * Using Helm Charts created by SUSE
-* Deployment of CloudFoundry and UAA server are independent charts
+* Deployment of Cloud Foundry and UAA server are independent charts
 * Optional deployment of Stratos UI for Cloud Foundry management

 ## How to interact with it?

 * Through Stratos UI
-* Through CloudFoundry CLI
+* Through Cloud Foundry CLI

 ## Deployment steps